SAP-samples/teched2023-AD266/exercises/ex0/README.md

   ```
    </details>

-## Understanding the use case
+## Understanding the Use Case

-We want to build an application that helps users to sign up for an event and sessions of the event.
+We want to build an application that helps users to sign up for an event (such as TechEd) and sessions (such as this tutorial) of the event.

 When the user signs up for an event the following things should happen:
 - The user should get registered for the event.